Skip to chat with us. Skip to content

 • School and behavioral problems like learning disabilities, ADD/ADHD, or autism

 • Your provincial college of physicians and surgeons – many of these sites help people find doctors of all specialties who are accepting new patients.
-The Canadian Pediatric Society has all provincial links here.
+The Canadian Paediatric Society has all provincial links here.

 What does it mean to have a family doctor?